felipec/good-taste/README.md

 }
 ```

-in [part 2].

-And finally we explore how Linux does it, and arrive to:
+And finally in [part 3] we explore how Linux does it, and arrive to:

 ```c
 void llist_del(struct llist_head *list, struct llist_node *entry)